Get a Free Test Now: GET STARTED

 listen-salespeople-learn-details-sales-management-strategy

-After your sales team is trained, regularly check in with them and pay attention to their numbers to see if you start to notice any negative trends with specific individuals or within the team overall, however small.
+After your sales team is trained, regularly check in with them and monitor their numbers to see if you notice any negative trends in sales team productivity, however small.

 This could be an indication that part of the sales process needs to be improved.